80% 1911 for under $400 build adventure

 If you purchase this kit, based on my experience, don’t expect the magazine to work.

 The kit came with some grips.
 I could have upgraded them at the time of purchase for a little extra money.
 However, I decided to see what they sent.
 They are cheap, plastic and possibly used.
 But, they are perfectly acceptable to use as is.

 Here is a list of the parts with links.

 Sarco .45 1911 Auto Builders Kit with Serrated Slide $264.95

 Tactical Machining Government 80% Frame – Blemished $87.95

 Shipping $4.65 (Shipping was combined with another item so I divided the cost evenly).

 Yes, you can build an 80% 1911 for under $400 in parts.
 This figure is exclusive of tooling and jigs.
-Is this going to be the best 1911 ever built, not really but it will go bang and I know that I will enjoy it.
+This is never going to be the best 1911 I built.
+However, it will be a fun gun to shoot.

 The gun does leave much to be desired in the trigger pull and performance department.
-However, I did make sure that my slide fit was snug so that as I upgrade the components inside the gun, it will become a more reliable and accurate shooter.
-I did not do a build video for this pistol.
-I do have other plans for this gun in the way of future videos.
+However, the slide fit is snug and I can upgrade the components inside the gun.
+Upgrades will make this a more reliable and accurate shooter.

 This build did annoy me with all of the problems I had.
 However, now that it is finished, I am happy to have the gun functioning.
 Stay tuned for future adventures of this pistol as I take it from a functioning gun to something more enjoyable.